 9. Disable Intel Display Driver

-Your external monitor may be lagging because it’s using the intel display driver, so you should simply disable the intel display driver in your windows settings to get rid of the problem.
+Your monitor may be lagging because it’s using the intel display driver, so you should simply disable the intel display driver in your windows settings to get rid of the problem.

 10. Check The USB – HDMI Cable

-The last thing is to check the USB cable for any tears or loose ends, because this might be why your gaming laptop external monitor is lagging so make sure that the wire is intact and free of any lose cables or protrusions.
+The last thing is to check the USB cable for any tears or loose ends, because this might be why your external monitor is lagging so make sure that the wire is intact and free of any lose cables or protrusions.

 I’ve explained in detail how you can fix a laggy external monitor on your gaming laptop, these are easy-to-do fixes which can be implemented within minutes and will result in a smooth gaming experience.